Senate Republican Conference: List of conference chairmen and chairwomen

 The Republican conference of the United States Senate chooses a conference chairperson.
 The office was created in the mid-19th century with the founding of the Republican party.
 The office of "party floor leader" was not created until 1925, and for twenty years, the Senate's Republican conference chairman was also the floor leader.

 In recent years, the conference chair has come to be regarded as the third-ranking Republican in the Senate, behind the floor leader and whip.
 According to Congressional Quarterly, "The conference chairman manages the private meetings to elect floor leaders, handles distribution of committee assignments and helps set legislative priorities.
 The modern version drives the conference’s message, with broadcast studios for television and radio."

-List of Secretary and Vice Chairman
+List of secretaries and vice chairmen

-The Vice Chair of the Senate Republican Conference, also known previously as the Conference Secretary until 2001, is the fifth-ranking leadership position (behind the Policy Committee chair) within the Republican Party conference in the United States Senate.
-The vice-chair/secretary is responsible for keeping the minutes of the Senate Republican Conference, and serves alongside the Senate Republican Conference Chairperson.
-The current vice chairwoman is Joni Ernst, serving since 2019.
+The vice chair of the Senate Republican Conference, also known previously as the conference secretary until 2001, is the fifth-ranking leadership position (behind the Policy Committee chair) within the Republican Party conference in the United States Senate.
+The vice-chair/secretary is responsible for keeping the minutes of the Senate Republican Conference and serves alongside the Senate Republican Conference chairperson.
+The vice chairman is James Lankford, serving since 2025.